How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 • Review, personalise, and commit

-• Get proper support from someone properly qualified in IBS
+• Get proper support from someone formerly qualified in IBS

 When IBS is tackled properly, it stops running your life.